kunstmusik/pink-viz/README.md

 # pink-viz

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library for visualizing Pink audio signals.

 ## Usage

-FIXME
+Note: This project is currently here for experimental test code and is not actively used or supported.

 ## License

-Copyright © 2015 FIXME
+Copyright © 2016 Steven Yi

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.